parallel-universe/gpt-copilot/README.md

 # GPT for Visual Studio Code

 This extension allows you to use the GPT (Generative Pre-trained Transformer) language model from within Visual Studio Code.
-It uses Docker to run a Node.js environment and is written in TypeScript.

-## Usage

-Interaction is provided through the context menu in the editor or via the command-P menu.
+Your API key is safely stored using the SecretStorage API.
+Results are printed in the Output window within vscode.

+This extension is designed to help new developers with reading and writing code by requesting explainations of highlighted code or entire files.
+It also allows you to ask for a GPT text completion with any user provided prompt, useful for asking for code snippets or to elaborate on a concept.

+More updates to follow to make this useful for more seasoned developers looking to leverage OpenAi APIs in their work.

+### Setup

+1. You will need to get an API key from [OpenAI  API Keys](https://beta.openai.com/account/api-keys)
-**Run the setup command to add your API key**
+2. Using the command pallete menu run the `GPT - Setup` command and input your API key
+3. Start using commands either through the command pallete or right-click context menus

 ## Features

 - Stores your API key securely using the vscode SecretStorage API